Doctor Helen Bones

 Dean's Unit - School of Humanities & Comm Arts

 I graduated with a BA (Hons) from the University of Canterbury (Christchurch, New Zealand) in 2005 majoring in History and English.
 In 2011 I completed a PhD on New Zealand literary history and colonial writing networks at the University of Canterbury.
 While writing my thesis, I spent a year at Christ Church, Oxford as the inaugral recepient of the Edward Gibbon Wakefield Doctoral Scholarship.

-I am currently working with Dr Jason Ensor and the Digital Humanities Research Group on the ARCHivER project (Angus & Robertson Collection for Humanities and Education Research), which is funded by the Australian National Data Service.
-For this, we are curating a digital archive of manuscript material relating to iconic Australian publisher Angus & Robertson, which is housed at the State Library of New South Wales.
-We are working to open up this high value paper-based collection using digital techniques, including structured metadata and linked data tags based on a controlled vocabulary.
+Until February 2019 I worked with Dr Jason Ensor and the Digital Humanities Research Group/University Library on the ARCHivER project (Angus & Robertson Collection for Humanities and Education Research), which was funded by the Australian National Data Service.
+For this, we curated a digital archive of manuscript material relating to iconic Australian publisher Angus & Robertson, which is housed at the State Library of New South Wales.
+We aimed to open up this high value paper-based collection using digital techniques, including structured metadata and linked data tags based on a controlled vocabulary.

 Recent publications include:

 ""A book is a book, all the world over": New Zealand and the Colonial Writing World 1890-1945", Journal of Imperial and Commonwealth History, 45:5 (2015), pp..861-881.

 "New Zealand and the Tasman Writing World", History Australia, 10:3 (2013), pp. 129-148.